Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

-In the cloud shell, use
+In the Cloud Shell, use either the

-vi to create a file named
+vi azure-vote.yaml command to create a file named

-azure-vote.yaml and copy in the following YAML definition:
+azure-vote.yaml.
+Then copy in the following YAML definition:

 apiVersion: apps/v1 kind: Deployment metadata: name: azure-vote-back spec: replicas: 1 selector: matchLabels: app: azure-vote-back template: metadata: labels: app: azure-vote-back spec: nodeSelector: "beta.kubernetes.io/os": linux containers: - name: azure-vote-back image: redis resources: requests: cpu: 100m memory: 128Mi limits: cpu: 250m memory: 256Mi ports: - containerPort: 6379 name: redis --- apiVersion: v1 kind: Service metadata: name: azure-vote-back spec: ports: - port: 6379 selector: app: azure-vote-back --- apiVersion: apps/v1 kind: Deployment metadata: name: azure-vote-front spec: replicas: 1 selector: matchLabels: app: azure-vote-front template: metadata: labels: app: azure-vote-front spec: nodeSelector: "beta.kubernetes.io/os": linux containers: - name: azure-vote-front image: microsoft/azure-vote-front:v1 resources: requests: cpu: 100m memory: 128Mi limits: cpu: 250m memory: 256Mi ports: - containerPort: 80 env: - name: REDIS value: "azure-vote-back" --- apiVersion: v1 kind: Service metadata: name: azure-vote-front spec: type: LoadBalancer ports: - port: 80 selector: app: azure-vote-front